Chocolate Peanut Butter Protein Shake Recipe for Kids

 This shake is creamy, chocolatey, delicious, and totally packed with protein.
 One cup supplies more protein than two eggs!
 Let’s get blending…

-- Whole milk. with eight grams of protein per cup, milk is an super choice for kids who tolerate dairy.
+• Whole milk: with eight grams of protein per cup, milk is a great choice for kids who tolerate dairy.
 If your kids have a dairy allergy, you can use soy milk, which also has eight grams of protein.
 (Keep in mind that many other plant-based milks, like almond milk, actually contain very little protein.)

 Why Whole Food Proteins are Best for Kids